hsianghsi/hsianghsi.github.io/_posts/dimes-square-guide.md

 b.
 Mapping

-For visualization, I used JavaScript and Mapbox.
+For mapping visualization, I used JavaScript and Mapbox.
 First, I added markers for each owner’s DBA location and applied different colors based on their class.
 Then, I grouped the DBAs based on the same owner and arranged them in sequential order yearly.
 Third, I applied lines to each DBA location to trace the geographical expansion of the business.
-Fourth, I added “start” and “end” labels for the first and the last DBAs for the same owner.
+Lastly, I added “start” and “end” labels for the first and the last DBAs for the same owner.

 c.
 Spring Diagram